 And just before the dance completes, Solomon offers the dude his Karizma, and the roadie dude rides the bike, walks through the desert to finally reach the palace where Mithra/ Indu is staying along with Billa [ by this time I have forgotten his present name].
 Now there’s a lot of stuff happening here, but let’s just cut to the climax .

 I know this has been sort of a narrative accompanied by spoiler screenshots.
 But that is exactly the whole point.
-I just wanted the unveil the beauty of Magadheera to everyone through this, and possibly set the mood for how you should enjoy it in the most possible away.
+I just wanted to unveil the beauty of Magadheera to everyone through this, and possibly set the mood for how you should enjoy it .
 What I enjoyed most about the movie is its unashamed sense of fun and entertainment.
 Everyone involved in the movie knows it, and this is what has been missing from all of the Bollywood movies.
 Magadheera is exactly what Salman Khan would’ve dreamt of Veer to look like.
 Instead, Veer takes itself too seriously and ends up right where it is – in the crap disposal bin.

 I am sure of Ram Charan’s rise to superstardom must have been easy-peasy after the release of Magadheera.
 And you can tell.
 He is in the zone – with the swords and spears as well as the sweet and corny routine of song and dance.
 Right now, from the top of my head, I cannot think of anyone from Bollywood who’d be able to do this in a Hindi adaptation.
 And seriously, I cannot even think of an able director for such a magnum opus.